The Ethics of Defensive Killing

 The Ethical & Moral Dilemma

 Is it right to take another person’s life, even if it is in self-defense or to protect someone?
 The answer is not straightforward- and depends on various factors.
-These include the circumstances surrounding the incident, the level of threat, as well as the proportionality of the response.
+These include the incident’s circumstances, the threat level, and the response’s proportionality.

 What The Bible Says About Self-Defense

-Biblical injunctions of humility and non-resistance to evil have it that force should only be used as a last resort to prevent an unjust action against oneself or an innocent party.
-The level of force employed should be minimal and rather proportionate to the threat posed.
+Biblical injunctions of humility and non-resistance to evil state that force should only be used as a last resort to prevent an unjust action against oneself or an innocent party.
+The level of force employed should be minimal and proportionate to the threat posed.

 Interestingly, Jewish law takes a different approach.
 It allows for preemptive action when faced with the threat of death.
 This contrasts with the commandment against murder.
 It raises questions about the ethics of taking a life, even in self-defense.

-You’ll probably come across numerous Old Testament-based retorts.
-But the teachings of Jesus are crystal clear on the subject of pacifism and forgiveness.
-And adhering to his teachings, there seems to be a perspective shift that necessitates meticulous consideration.
+You’ll probably encounter numerous Old Testament-based retorts.
+But Jesus’ teachings on pacifism and forgiveness are crystal clear.
+Adhering to his teachings seems to produce a perspective shift that requires meticulous consideration.

 Some argue that protecting the vulnerable requires a more aggressive approach.
 Others point to scriptural references that caution against shedding blood.